-Paul now compares the church to a human body, beginning at this verse and running through the end of the chapter.
+Paul now compares the church to a human body, beginning at this verse and running through the chapter’s end.

 The Bible uses the word church in two senses: (1) the local church and (2) the universal church.
 The universal church is anyone who believes in the finished work of Christ on the cross to forgive sins.
 These people are in multiple denominations and theological strains.
 When a person is born again, God places him into the body of Christ universal, the universal church.

 but all the members of that one body, being many, are one body,

 Diversity is important for the symmetry of a body.
 It would be gross if the entire body were one big toe!
 The body of Christ is one unit that requires symmetry in function.